ciaeric/ciaeric.github.io/_posts/2017-11-10-AU-Map-Power-BI.md

 ---
 layout: post
 title: How to Draw an Australia Map with Label in Power BI
-subtitle: all the steps by Using R
+subtitle: All the steps by using R
 image: /img/post1/aumapsquare.jpg
 tags:
   - R